BP Renegades triumph in Panorama semis, aims for top prize

 News

-BP Renegades players in action during their performance of Feeling to Party to top the large steelband category of the 2023 Panorama semifinals, Queen’s Park Savannah, Port of Spain on Sunday. – Andrea De Silva
+BP Renegades players in action during their performance of Feeling to Party to top the large steelband category of the 2023 Panorama semifinals, Queen’s Park Savannah, Port of Spain on Sunday.
+Photo by Andrea De Silva

 They may have been the last band to perform for the night, but the BP Renegades steel orchestra were in no way left behind as they topped the list of performers for the Panorama Semi-Finals in the large conventional bands category at the Queen’s Park Savannah, Port of Spain on Sunday.